adelahera/adelahera/README.md

 I' m Alejandro de la Hera!

-🎓 Student of Informatics Engineering and Business Administration at the University of Granada, with one year of study experience at Vilnius University.
+🎓 Student of Computer Sciences and Business Administration at the University of Granada, with one year of study experience at Vilnius University.

 🌱 I'm looking for options to further improve my knowledge while finishing my education.